-Resolution of Priority Non-compliers (PNC): LPHA shall periodically (at least monthly) review PNC status of all water systems and shall contact and provide assistance to community, non-transient non-community, and transient non-community water systems that are priority non-compliers (PNCs) as follows:
+Resolution of Priority Non-compliers (PNC): LPHA shall review PNC status of all water systems at least monthly and shall contact and provide assistance to community, NTNC, and TNC water systems that are priority non-compliers (PNCs) as follows:

-When LPHA is notified by DWS that a water system is designated as a PNC by DWS, LPHA shall take the following actions:

-Contact the water supplier and discuss any unaddressed violations with emphasis on the MCL violations, determine the reasons for all aspects of noncompliance, and inform the water supplier on ways to correct the noncompliance.
-Confirm that database information is current and accurate on ownership and water system classification.

-Advise the owner/operator to carry out public notification as required.

-Submit public notices received and contact reports on LPHA follow-up actions to DWS.

-Periodically monitor PNC systems to ensure they are making adequate progress on returning to compliance.
-A PNC is considered resolved when its system score drops below 11 points and all MCL violations have been addressed.

-LPHA shall review all persistent PNCs at five (5) months after being designated as a PNC to determine if the water system can be returned to compliance within three (3) months.
+LPHA shall review all PNCs at three (3) months after being designated as a PNC to determine if the water system can be returned to compliance within three (3) more months.

-If the water system can be returned to compliance within three (3) months, LPHA shall send written notice to the owner/operator (copy to DWS) with a compliance schedule listing corrective actions required and a deadline for each action.
+If the water system can’t be returned to compliance within three (3) more months, LPHA shall send a notice letter to the owner/operator (copy to DWS) with a compliance schedule listing corrective actions required and a deadline for each action.
 LPHA shall follow up to ensure corrective actions are implemented.

-If it is determined the water system cannot be returned to compliance within three (3) months, LPHA shall prepare and submit to DWS a written request for a formal enforcement action, including LPHA’s evaluation of the reasons for noncompliance by the water supplier.
+If it is determined the water system cannot be returned to compliance within six (6) months or has failed to complete corrective actions in (c) above, LPHA shall prepare and submit to DWS a written request for a formal enforcement action, including LPHA’s evaluation of the reasons for noncompliance by the water supplier.
 The request shall include the current owner’s name and address, a compliance schedule listing corrective actions required, and a deadline for each action.
 LPHA shall distribute a copy of the enforcement request to the person(s) responsible for the subject water system’s operation.

+Level 1 Coliform Investigation Review: After a level 1 investigation is triggered by DWS, the LPHA shall contact the water system and inform them of the requirements to conduct the investigation.
+Upon completion of the investigation by the water system, the LPHA shall review it for completeness, concur with proposed schedule, and submit the completed form to DWS within 30 days of triggered investigation date.

-Water System Survey Significant Deficiency Follow-ups: LPHA shall follow-up on significant deficiencies and rule violations between surveys on community, non-transient non-community, and transient non-community water systems to verify that all deficiencies have been corrected.
-After deficiencies are corrected, LPHA shall prepare a list of the deficiencies and the dates of correction and submit to DWS; or, if all deficiencies are not corrected, LPHA shall ensure the water system has an approved corrective action plan submitted to DWS to correct all deficiencies, per OAR 333-061-0076 (6)(b), (7), (8).
+Water System Survey Significant Deficiency Follow-ups: LPHA shall follow-up on significant deficiencies and rule violations in surveys on community, NTNC, and TNC water systems.
 Deficiencies include those currently defined in the DWS-Drinking Water Program publication titled Water System Survey Reference Manual (March, 2016).

+After deficiencies are corrected, the LPHA shall prepare a list of the deficiencies and the dates of correction and submit to DWS within 30 days of correction.

+If any deficiencies are not corrected by the specified timeline, the LPHA shall follow up with a failure to take corrective action letter.

+For priority deficiencies the LPHA shall ensure that the deficiencies are corrected by the specified timeline or are on approved corrective action plan.
+The LPHA shall submit the approved corrective action plan to DWS within 30 days of approval.
+After the deficiencies are corrected the LPHA shall prepare a list of the deficiencies and the dates of correction and submit to DWS within 30 days of correction.
+If priority deficiencies are not corrected by specified timeline, the LPHA shall ensure the water system carries out public notice, and refer to DWS for formal enforcement.

-Enforcement Action Tracking and Follow-up: For both EPA and non-EPA systems, after DWS issues an enforcement action, LPHA shall monitor the corrective action schedule contained in the action, and verify completion of each corrective action by the water supplier.
+Enforcement Action Tracking and Follow-up: For both EPA and non-EPA systems, after DWS issues an enforcement action, LPHA shall monitor the corrective action schedule, and verify completion of each corrective action by the water supplier.
 LPHA shall document all contacts and verifications and submit documentation to the DWS.
 LPHA shall document any failure by the water supplier to meet any correction date and notify the DWS within 30 days.
 LPHA shall notify DWS when all corrections are complete and submit the notice within 30 days.

 Resolution of Monitoring and Reporting Violations: